Semmu/sdl_universe/README.md

 * The current implementation is **not** idiot-proof, use everything as intended.
 Variable and function names are pretty straightforward, but if something does not work, feel free to ask.

 SDL1 vs. SDL2
 -------------

 The library can be compiled with SDL1 or SDL2, because it is only using SDL_Surface, which is the same in both SDL versions.
-But I think SDL1 is better, because it is simpler (there is no separate renderer, texture, etc.).
-The benchmarks also tell the same:
+But I think SDL1 is better, because it is simpler (there is no separate renderer, texture, etc.) and is also like 10% faster (according to FPS benchmarks).

-Frames per second:
-* With SDL1:
-	* idle: 51-52
-	* moving: 51-52
-* With SDL2:
-	* idle: 45-46
-	* moving: 45-46

-Yet there is a strange problem with SDL1.
-The "occlusion culling" is not working correctly, it does not render things that are in front of the camera, but go out of the visible space.
-But this has nothing to do with SDL itself, so I don't really know what's going on.
-Update: now I know that the line drawing algorithm is the bad part, it does not work correctly with negative positions.
-I rewrote them, and now it's working.
+There is going to be a more detailed benchmarking after the library is mostly finished.

 Licence